 Simpson University's criteria for admission are based on the university's desire and commitment for each student to find success in their academic and faith endeavors.
-Acceptance decisions are based on a potential for academic success, an articulation of a commitment to and personal relationship with Jesus Christ, and evidence that the individual will thrive in a Christ-centered academic community.
+Acceptance decisions are based on a potential for academic success, an understanding of expected lifestyle behaviors, and evidence that the individual will thrive in a Christ-centered academic community.